ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 </br>

-The above graph can interpreted a snapshot of the bulb at an instant in time!
+The above graph can be interpreted as a snapshot of the bulb at an instant in time!
 The graph has some dynamic nature to it in the sense that the state can be either `ON` or `OFF`.
 However, once set to `ON` or `OFF`, the vertex (light bulb) just stays at whatever state we set it to.

 > Adding state information to the vertices makes a graph slightly dynamic.
-A directed graph with a state for each vertex is a snapshot of an event in time.
+A directed graph where each vertex has a state is a snapshot of an event in time.

 We would like the state of the light bulb to change over time!